 However, imagine if doctors forced you to get both procedures and refused to perform one without the other.
 It’s unthinkable and inappropriate, especially if you simply don’t need both procedures.
 Detoxification can be thought of in the same way: while it is a crucial tool in the fight against addiction, it isn’t always necessary.
 And using it without need is wasteful and potentially dangerous.

 Confusion about the necessity of detox has plagued many in the addiction treatment world for years.
 However, it’s important to understand that it isn’t always a necessity.
-If you have any more questions about detox and whether it is right for your needs, please don’t hesitate to contact us at Vertava Health MS today.
-We will steer you towards finding a treatment plan that suits your addiction therapy needs.
+If you have any more questions about detox and whether it is right for your needs, please don’t hesitate to contact Vertava Health Mississippi at 844.951.1931 today.
+We will steer you towards finding a treatment plan that suits your needs.